VPN vs Proxy. Which one is better?

 Additionally, because VPNs are popular, there is more anti-VPN software, such as Netflix’s blacklists or the Great Firewall of China (GFC).

 b.
-When Should a VPN be used?
+When Should you use a VPN?

 Popular use cases are (but not limited to): Extend private networks, circumvent geo-restrictions, bypass censorship, protect true identity, improve branch-headquarters security, add security in public networks (public WiFi), and more.